-- 4 general lecture core courses, (HIAA 0020 - HIAA 0940) distributed between 3 of the 7 available areas of the discipline.
-(Ancient / Medieval/ Islamic / East Asian / Latin American / Early Modern (ca. 1400-1800 / Modern, Contemporary)
+|Four core general lecture courses, numbered HIAA 0020 - HIAA 0940.
+The courses should be distributed between three of the seven available areas of the discipline: Ancient; Medieval; Islamic; East Asian; Latin American; Early Modern (ca. 1400-1800); Modern, Contemporary 1||4|

-- 2 seminar core courses (numbered between HIAA 1040 and HIAA 1890)
+|Two core seminar courses, numbered between HIAA 1040 and HIAA 1890 1||2|

-- 4 courses that can include other courses taught in the department and cross-listed courses from other departments, or courses in other departments approved by the concentration advisor.
-HIAA 0010 may count as one of these courses, but will not count as 1 of the 4 core lecture classes.
-Students are encouraged to take 1 studio class as part of these 4 courses.
+|Four elective courses.
+These can include courses taught in the department, cross-listed courses from other departments, or courses in other departments approved by the concentration advisor.
+HIAA 0010 may count as one of these courses but cannot count as one of the four core lecture courses.
+Students are encouraged to take a studio class as part of this requirement.
+2||4|

 Architectural Studies Track

-|One seminar or independent study in architectural history (numbered between HIAA 1100 and HIAA 1890 and marked with an "A" in the course description.
+|One seminar or independent study in architectural history, numbered between HIAA 1100 and HIAA 1890, and marked with an "A" in the course description.
 1||1|

-The Honors program in History of Art & Architecture and Architectural Studies will be administered as follows: accepted students will sign up for in the Fall and in the Spring.
-In the Fall, students will meet regularly with the whole Honors group and HAA faculty to discuss methodology and general research and writing questions.
+The Honors program in History of Art & Architecture and Architectural Studies will be administered as follows: accepted students will sign up for HIAA 1990 in the Fall and in the Spring.
+In the Fall, students will meet regularly with the whole Honors group and HIAA faculty to discuss methodology and general research and writing questions.
 In the Spring, students will continue to meet to present their research in progress to each other for comment and feedback.
 They will also be meeting regularly with their advisors and second readers throughout the year.
 Finished drafts of the thesis (which will generally be no more than 30-35 pages in length (exceptions to be determined in consultation with the instructor), not counting bibliography and visual materials) will be due to the advisor and second reader on April 1 of the Spring semester.
 Comments will be returned to the students for final corrections at that point.
 There will be a public presentation of the Honors work at the end of the Spring semester.

-Students wishing to write an honors thesis should have an A average in the concentration.
+Students wishing to write an honors thesis should have an 'A' average in the concentration.
 It is advisable for them to have taken at least one seminar in the department and written a research paper before choosing to undertake a thesis.
 While acceptance into the Honors program depends on the persuasiveness of the thesis topic as well as the number of students applying, students may refine their proposals by speaking in advance with potential advisors.
 No honors student may take more than four classes either semester of their senior year-- being considered one of your four classes.
 Students who are expecting to graduate in the middle of the year are encouraged to discuss a different capstone project with individual advisors or the concentration advisor.

 Honors Application Process